 Planning District: One of thirteen designated areas of the RiverPark Specific Plan, labeled "A" through "M." Each Planning District has distinct land uses, environmental character and development requirements.
-Planning District boundaries and characteristics are defined in Section 2.
+Planning District boundaries and characteristics are defined in Section 2 velopment requirements such as lot dimensions, building envelope, building orientation and use, service requirements and parking requirements.
+The RiverPark Specific Plan defines residential product types in Section 4.
+The location of these product types is defined in the residential regulatory plans in Section 4.